eclipse-hawkbit/hawkbit/docs/content/ui.md

 The basic syntax to filter is: `field<basic_operator>value <composite_operator> field<basic_operator>value <...>`

 - `field`: is the name of the resource field.
-- `value`: is the expacted value of the target field.
+- `value`: is the expected value of the target field.
     - Use `*` for wildcard matches.
 - `<basic_operator>`: Are operators to do simple queries.
 Supported basic operators are:
   - `==` : equal